 If you're traveling internationally, being in transit for several hours might be exhausting both physically and mentally.
 Try to use your prep time to be extra hydrated so that your body won't feel the impact of your travels as much (and to avoid bloating on long flights!).

 If you don't do anything else on this list...at least get a good night's rest!
 You'll thank yourself in the morning when you're well rested and ready to take on any challenges that your travels might present (like bloating or fumbling through your luggage!).

 Don't let any bit of stress overrule your excitement!
 Run with the positive emotions and things will turn out fine.
 If they aren't quite unraveling as you'd wished, just remember...it will probably turn out to be a good story you'll be telling your friends and family for years to come.

 Once you've covered all of these steps, you'll be extra prepared to take on the world and you'll be on your way to kick of the BEST.
 TRIP.
 EVER!

-🌍For travel ideas and upcoming group trips to beautiful places around the world, check out FTLO's master calendar.
+🌍Once you've figured out how to prepare for a trip, check out our travel ideas and upcoming group trips to beautiful places around the world: FTLO's master calendar.